jfkthame/mapped_hyph/README.md

-The compiled hyphenation dictionary format includes provision for replacement strings and indexes, as used by libhyphen to support non-standard hyphenations (e.g. German "Schiffahrt" -> "Schiff-fahrt"), but the `find_hyphen_values` function will panic!() with a "not yet implemented" message if it encounters such a case.
+The compiled hyphenation dictionary format includes provision for replacement strings and indexes, as used by libhyphen to support non-standard hyphenations (e.g. German "Schiffahrt" -> "Schiff-fahrt"), but the `find_hyphen_values` function will ignore any such hyphenation positions it finds.
 (None of the hyphenation dictionaries shipping with Firefox includes such rules.)

 ## Licensing